sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-avro.rst

 We specified a name, category, description & path of AVRO file for the dataset we are creating.

-Once we have specified the above, we hit the ‘Update Sample Data/Schema’ button.
+Once we have specified the above, we hit the ``Update Sample Data/Schema`` button.
 This brings up the sample data, infers the schema and displays it.
 We can change the column names and also the data types.
 Format column is used for specifying the format of date or time fields.

 .. figure:: ../../_assets/tutorials/dataset/54.PNG
    :alt: Dataset